A Veteran’s Guide to Choosing a Recovery Center

 Effective Therapies for Veterans with PTSD and Military-Related Traumas

-Veterans grappling with PTSD and military-related traumas may benefit from a spectrum of specialized therapies.
-Cognitive Behavioral Therapy (CBT), particularly Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE) therapy, is highly recommended and has been validated as effective for reducing PTSD symptoms in veterans.
+These three are all highly recommended and have been validated as effective for reducing PTSD symptoms in veterans.
 CPT assists patients in understanding and reframing negative thoughts about the trauma, while PE therapy involves gradually exposing patients to trauma-related memories and stimuli to diminish their power.

 Pharmacotherapy is also a first-line treatment for PTSD, with Selective Serotonin Reuptake Inhibitors (SSRIs) like sertraline and paroxetine being FDA-approved for PTSD treatment.
 Other medications like fluoxetine and the serotonin-norepinephrine reuptake inhibitor (SNRI) venlafaxine are recommended as well, despite being off-label for PTSD.